 You are in the middle of the desert, and that crazy desert wind could kick up at any minute.
 Be prepared to bring down your RV awning in a hurry.
 Always check the weather before approaching Glamis to see if the wind may kick up.
 The wind isn’t just a pain for your awning and having trash cans and camping chairs fly away but if you plan to bar-b-q outside most of your Glamis trip it is nearly impossible with sand flying through the air at forty miles an hour.
 Have a backup plan in case it’s too windy to bar-b-q outside.
 If the wind is expected and you plan to go for a long ride, make sure camp chairs, trash cans, and your awning are put away or secured just in case.

-A weekend out in Glamis is such a fun thing to do if you have sand toys and are local to southern California.
-The sand dunes are awe-inspiring out in the middle of the desert, and when you approach the Glamis Dunes area on a holiday weekend, it’s almost like a small city has sprung up here overnight between Gecko Road and Ted Kipf Road.
+A weekend out in Glamis Sand Dunes is such a fun thing to do if you have sand toys and are local to southern California.
+The sand dunes are awe-inspiring out in the middle of the desert, and when you approach the Glamis Sand Dunes area on a holiday weekend, it’s like a small city has sprung up here overnight between Gecko Road and Ted Kipf Road.
 Besides going out on group rides, BBQ’ing with good friends and having some cocktails around the campfire, I recommend watching the sunset from the top of Oldsmobile Hill.
-You get a great view of the Imperial Valley as the sun crashes into the Pacific Ocean 220 miles to the west.
+You get a magnificent view of the Imperial Valley as the sun crashes into the Pacific Ocean 220 miles to the west.

-Thanksgiving weekend at Glamis Dunes in the Imperial Desert was a super fun way to spend a long holiday weekend, and for us, it took us out of our comfort zone and into the world of sand dunes, dune buggies, and off road sand trails.
+Thanksgiving weekend at Glamis Dunes in the Imperial Desert was a super fun way to spend a long holiday weekend, and for us, it took us out of our comfort zone and into the world of sand dunes, dune buggies, and off road and trails.